 [X] Friday Night Run – Free monthly 1 hour run organised by running group Phanos.
 Event at Olympic Stadium Amsterdam at 1930 on Friday 8 Jan 2021 cancelled.

 [X] Friday Night Skate – 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.
 Cancelled until further notice.

 See the full annual sport calendar for Amsterdam

 Festivals in Amsterdam

-Whisky Weekend – Annual whisky festival featuring some 30 whisky-themed stalls.
-Held 18-19 Jan 2019 (11th edition) at De Posthoornkerk (Amsterdam West) has been cancelled.
+[X] Whisky Weekend – Annual whisky festival featuring some 30 whisky-themed stalls.
+13th edition due in Jan 2021 at De Posthoornkerk (Amsterdam West) has been cancelled.
 Expected to return in 2022.

-IMPRO Amsterdam – Improvisation theatre festival which attracts a high calibre of international impro players.
-24th edition is scheduled for 26 Jan to 2 Feb 2019 at Compagnietheater, Amsterdam.
+[X] IMPRO Amsterdam – Improvisation theatre festival which attracts a high calibre of international impro players.
+26th edition was due in late January 2021 at Compagnietheater, Amsterdam – likely cancelled.

 See our complete festival calendar for Amsterdam

 Comedy & Shows in Amsterdam